peterlogg/peterlogg-dotcom-backend/README.md

 # `www.peterlogg.com` backend

-Haskell application deployed on Google CloudRun to serve [this](www.peterlogg.com) website.
+Haskell application (soon-to-be) deployed on Google CloudRun to serve [this](http://www.peterlogg.com) website.
+Toy project to try and learn some Haskell.

 #### TODO